ducakar/TextureReplacer/README.md

 ### Configuration File ###
 Main configuration file:

-    GameData/TextureReplacer/TextureReplacer.tcfg

-Per-texture-pack Kerbal head and suit assignment can also be controlled in an arbitrary file with `.tcfg` extension inside TextureReplacer's root directory.
+    GameData/TextureReplacer/@Default.cfg

+One can also use additional configuration files; configuration is merged from all `*.cfg` files that contain `TextureReplacer { ... }` as the root node.
 This should prove useful to developers of texture packs so they can distribute pack-specific head/suit assignment rules in a separate file.
-Those files should follow the same format as `TextureReplacer.tcfg` but only containing `CustomKerbals`, `GenericKerbals` and `CabinSuits` sections.
-All the `.tcfg` files (including `TextureReplacer.tcfg`) are processed in alphabetical order.
+All the `*.cfg` files (including `@Default.cfg`) are processed in alphabetical order (the reason behind the leading "@" in the "Default" file is that it is processed first and is overridden by subsequent configuration files).

 Notes